prectise-python/sftp/README.md

-# use python to upload download files using sftp, and operate files
+# use python to upload download files using sftp, and operate files.

+# sftp practise record for develop project.